Customer service text examples: 20 templates to deliver a great customer experience

 4. Following up to confirm problem resolution

-Your customers may reach out through many support channels including phone, email, chat, messaging apps (e.g., WhatsApp), social media (e.g., Facebook Messenger), and more.
-However they connect, consider using text as an easy way to follow up and ensure you address their issue.
+Your customers may reach out through many different support channels, including phone, email, chat, messaging apps , social media , and more.
+However they choose to connect, consider using text as a proactive customer service step to follow up and ensure you address their issue.

 Example: Hi [name].
 This is [your name] with [company name] support.
 I just wanted to confirm we’ve addressed your issue and you don’t have any further questions.
 Thanks again for being a customer.
 To opt out of texts from us, respond STOP.